Holguin, Cuba: Ultimate Travel Guide

 Holguin Cuba

-Situated in the far eastern corner of Cuba’s north coast, the province of Holguin and its capital city of the same name are much-loved destinations for in-the-know travelers who are looking to get a little more off the beaten path while exploring the country.
+Situated in the far eastern corner of Cuba’s north coast, the province of Holguin and its capital city are much-loved destinations for in-the-know travelers who are looking to get a little more off the beaten path while exploring the country.
 While Holguin’s incredible beaches are well-known and quite popular, much of the rest of this province goes overlooked despite having so much to offer.

 One of the most obvious attractions of Holguin, Cuba its stunning natural beauty.
 On his first voyage to the Americas, Christopher Columbus landed in Holguin in 1492 and claimed that Holguin was “the most beautiful land human eyes have ever seen.”